 5. Understand Phase And Phase Flip

 Phase is a critical component of the complicated field of acoustics.
 Sound waves in an acoustic environment interact with each other in a complex, frequency-dependent manner.

-What is phase and why is it important to microphones?
+What is phase, and why is it important to microphones?
 Phase refers to the amount that a wave has passed through its cycle.
 Because sound and mic signals are waves, phase is important.
-Two identical waves/signals in-phase sum together while two identical waves/signal out-of-phase cancel each other out.
+Two identical waves/signals in-phase sum together while two identical waves/signals out-of-phase cancel each other out.
 Mic positioning is crucial for phase coherence.

 Phase helps to explain part of the microphone “sweet spot” and is also important to know for a microphone’s placement among other microphones.

 When two or more microphones are set up in an acoustic environment, the phase of sound waves in those microphones becomes very important.
 This is especially true if the mics are mixed in mono or are positioned to capture the same sound source.

 In-phase mics signals combine to produce a full representation of the source.
 Out-of-phase mic signals, conversely, will yield a thin and weak representation of the source.